Alluring Undara Lava Tubes

-Regretfully we had to leave brolgas and wallabies in Karumba and move to our next destination – Undara Volcanic National Park to see the unique Undara Lava Tubes.
+Regretfully we had to leave behind the brolgas and wallabies in Karumba and make our way to our next destination, Undara Volcanic National Park, to witness the remarkable Undara Lava Tubes.

-We had to drive around 520 km again as there was not much on the way – just a few small towns.
+We had to cover a distance of approximately 520 km, with not much to see on the way except for a few small towns

 Saying goodbye to brolgas